 Detroit Tigers 1972 Yearbook

-Johnson, Lloyd and Wolff, Miles, Eds.
-The Encyclopedia of Minor League Baseball, 2nd ed., Baseball America, 1997
+Johnson, Lloyd, and Miles Wolff, eds., The Encyclopedia of Minor League Baseball, 2nd ed., (Durham, North Carolina: Baseball America, 1997).

-Zanardi, Peter, Oral History Interview with Dick McAuliffe (cassette tape), 1990 or 1991
+Zanardi, Peter, Oral History Interview with Dick McAuliffe (cassette tape), Society for American Baseball Research archives, 1990 or 1991.